 - loan duration

-Auto-invest feature will allow you to input the investing criteria you want, in a way similar to the filtering used when investing manually.
+Finally, the auto-invest feature we already mention earlier will allow you to input the investing criteria you want, in a way similar to the filtering used when investing manually in individual loans.
 You’ll also set the maximum loan size and your desired portfolio size; other options will usually control whether the interests get reinvested or not.
 Once started, the auto-invest will automatically invest your available funds according to your preferences, provided there are matching loans available.

 Watching your account grow